mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 ## Why I write this article

 Hi, I wrote this article to help with creation of first Microsoft 365 tenant that can be convert to production environment.
-In this article I will highlight some point to avoid mistake that I have made in past.
-I base all information about my experience.
+In this article I will highlight some point to avoid mistake that I have made in past, all information are base on my experience.

 ## Prerequisites